 These design standards shall be applied with the use and bulk requirements detailed in this Plan.
-The design standards are intended to reinforce the physical, visual and spatial characteristics of the redevelopment Area.
+The design standards are intended to reinforce the physical, visual and spatial characteristics of the Redevelopment Area.
 Streetscape, parking, lighting, signage and landscape design shall be consistent with the design standards in the Land Use Ordinance of the Borough.
 In addition, the following standards shall apply:

-- Parking structures (if any) shall be integrated into the overall architectural design of the area. - Design of landscaped areas shall incorporate best management practices regarding maintenance, including, integrated pest management and the use of drought tolerant plantings. - Loading areas shall be placed in the back or side of buildings and shall not be visible from the public right-of-way or from adjacent properties.
+- Parking structures (if any) shall be integrated into the overall architectural design of the area. - Design of landscaped areas shall incorporate best management practices regarding maintenance, including, integrated pest management and the use of drought tolerant plantings.

+- Loading areas shall be placed in the back or side of buildings and shall not be visible from the public right-of-way or from adjacent properties.
 Loading and parking areas shall be suitably screened to minimize impacts of noise, lighting, glare and visibility. - Fire escapes shall be prohibited on the front façade of any building. - The type, shape, pitch, texture and color of a roof shall be architecturally compatible with the building style, material, colors and details.
 New rooftop elements shall be screened from public right-of-way. - Architectural variety within an overall framework of design continuity shall be encouraged in new buildings.
 Visual variety created by building elements such as storefront entrances, canopies and signage help shorten the sense of distance and reduce the monotony of pedestrian strips. - Buildings shall include, at the street level, design elements that encourage pedestrian interest such as large display windows, multiple entries and clear signage. - Signage/awnings shall be consistent with the standards detailed in the Borough's Land Use Ordinance.
 In addition, vinyl waterfall awnings and neon lights shall not be permitted. - Signs shall be illuminated externally only ("goose neck" lighting and such). - Lighting: On-site lighting shall be compatible with the architecture of the buildings and be related to the building features.
-Outdoor lighting shall utilize high-pressure sodium vapor lamps where practical. - Whenever possible and appropriate, all above ground utilities shall be located underground. - Utility meters and mechanical equipment shall be screened from public view with architectural features that are compatible with the overall design of the structure and/or landscaping. - Rooftop building amenities are encouraged for multi-family residential development.
-The design of amenity space shall blend with the aesthetic of the building and shall not

-- distract from the historical quality or overall design of the building.
-Lighting shall be limited to shielded, low level lighting that does not cast glare or spillage off the rooftop. - Streetscape Standards: The following streetscape standards apply to all major and minor streets within the Redevelopment Area: - a.
-All streetscapes shall have trees planted to the greatest extent possible; spacing shall be maximum thirty (30') feet on-center or as appropriate for the tree species unless space is needed for signature entranceways and driveway curb-cuts. - b.
-Streetlights and traffic signal standards shall be installed consistent with the type currently utilized on the Main Street. - c.
+- Whenever possible and appropriate, all above ground utilities shall be located underground. - Utility meters and mechanical equipment shall be screened from public view with architectural features that are compatible with the overall design of the structure and/or landscaping. - Rooftop building amenities are encouraged for multi-family residential development.
+The design of amenity space shall blend with the aesthetic of the building and shall not distract from the historical quality or overall design of the building.
+Lighting shall be limited to shielded, low level lighting that does not cast glare or spillage off the rooftop. - Streetscape Standards: The following streetscape standards apply to all streets within the Redevelopment Area: - All streetscapes shall have trees planted to the greatest extent possible; spacing shall be maximum thirty (30') feet on-center or as appropriate for the tree species unless space is needed for signature entrances and driveway curb-cuts. - b.
+Streetlights and traffic signal standards shall be installed consistent with the type currently utilized on Main Street. - c.
 Brick pavers, similar to the existing paving on Main Street, shall be installed on all pedestrian crosswalks. - d.
 New street furniture and other installations shall maintain uniformity with existing streetscape including tree grates.
-Street furniture such as benches, planters and bike racks are strongly recommended on Main Street. - e.
-Uniform trash receptacles with tops that discourage disposal of household or business refuse residential use. - f.
-Planters- shall be uniform in style.
-Planters are permitted and encouraged within any plaza or park area. - g.
-Bike racks shall be installed along Main Street. - h.
-Traffic Calming Principles shall be employed where necessary. - i.
-Textured crosswalks and paving shall be provided at major intersections. - i.
-Landscaping, including street trees and planters shall be employed both for aesthetics and safety. - k.
-Angled parking should be provided along Main Street where feasible to maximize the amount of available on-street parking.
+Street furniture such as benches, planters and bike racks are strongly recommended on Main